performikon/startkit0/memory-bank/progress.md

 - Integrate Docker

 ## Task Updates

+[2025-05-08 16:36:36] - Completed implementation and fixing of the environment configuration strategy using a shared config package.
+All related tests are passing.

 [2025-05-08 13:01:00] - Standardized memory bank files with consistent formatting and structure [2025-05-08 12:44:39] - Moved mock Supabase configuration file from non-standard location to standard `__mocks__` directory